Emend by Eclipse

 Benny had never gotten into professional sports.
 He would watch some spectacle, but it didn’t thrill him.
 He did manage to enjoy watching Baseball, but that was more about watching the statistics at work than the outcome.
 It was odd hearing him say that the current batter facing the current pitcher had a 60% chance of striking out.
 In his first pass through life, he did win a few national competitions in picking outcomes of games based on statistics.
 He picked winners of games without ever having watched the players in any of the games.

 At the moment, they were seated in a corner well away from the ‘huge’ 21 inch black and white console television that had been purchased in the 1960s.
 The television was a piece of furniture at the time and quite expensive.
 One didn’t go out and replace one until after it broke.
 By the 2000s, televisions had once again become furniture with 50+ inch screen televisions placed on television stands.

-It might seem strange, but restoring old cars had become their new pastime.
+It might seem strange, but restoring old cars had become their new pass time.
 It was something that was new, could consume a lot of time, and was interesting.
-Admittedly, the van and the F-150 weren’t really restorations since they hadn’t done anything with the bodies.
+Admittedly, the van and the F-150 weren’t really restorations since they hadn’t done anything with the body.
 Their goal had been a purely mechanical rebuild.
 Tim had experience with body work after having restored the cars after his divorce.